Race In Focus - Doncaster, May 2024

 The maroon silks of Sword made late headway once again to take third, a further three-quarters of a length behind and the joint-favourite English Harbour showed greenness, but kept on well into fourth.
 Further back, last time out winner Fifty Nifty plugged on into fifth under his penalty and the newcomer Ajdayet was never closer than sixth, but ran a respectful race.
 Mutaawid and Piloto Pardo would disappoint and finished ninth and tenth respectively.
 Their futures would look less brighter than those in front of them.

 In a race that will produce plenty of winners in the coming weeks and months, this class five was always going to be above average.
 It would be fitting that the four well fancied horses came clear of the rest to confirm their shining ability and will be nice prospects in the future.
 Indelible would make it two career wins from three starts to continue her rise through the ranks.
-She holds and entry in July's Irish Oaks over twelve furlongs, so would need to confirm her stamina for that test next time.
+She holds an entry in July's Irish Oaks over twelve furlongs, so would need to confirm her stamina for that test next time.
 The filly was the only runner in the field with a Group One entry, which shows the regard she is held in.
 An exciting prospect both on the track and at stud in the future.